Renault Scenic review

-The latest Renault Scenic hasn't been tested by Euro NCAP, but previous generations have fared well, so you can expect this car to be much the same.
-The larger, seven-seat Renault Grand Scenic has been tested and it received the full five stars, with 91 per cent for adult occupant protection – that's another fine performance from Renault.
+The latest Renault Scenic hasn't been tested by Euro NCAP but previous generations have fared well, so you can expect this car to be much the same.
+The seven-seat Renault Grand Scenic – which is just a bigger version of the same car – has been tested and it received the full five stars, with 91 per cent for adult occupant protection – that's another fine performance from Renault.

-The Renault Scenic comes fitted with electronic stability control (ESP), ISOFIX child seat anchor points and six airbags as standard.
+The Renault Scenic comes fitted with ESP (electronic stability control), ISOFIX child seat anchor points and six airbags as standard.

 Renault’s warranty is one of the better ones on the market; with four years and 100,000 miles of cover.
 It’s a way ahead of the standard three-year/60,000-mile package offered by the likes of Ford, Citroen and Volkswagen.
 Only the Kia Carens and the Toyota Verso can really outdo the Scenic on this front, with their respective seven-year/100,00-mile and five-year/100,000-mile warranties.

 Renault recommends a major service for the Scenic every 18,000 miles or annually for the petrols, and every two years for the diesels.
 The firm does have a fixed price service plan but the cost depends on your exact vehicle and mileage.